SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

-   "Float", "Field that holds a float", "Default Value, Number Format" "Multilanguage Text", "-- Deprecated -- ", "-- Deprecated -- " "Checkbox", "Field that displays a checkbox, can have the Status 'checked' or 'unchecked'", "Default value, Input mask" "Data list", "Field that holds a fixed list of entrys that can be defined in the GUI", "Items, Default Value, Fill stage" "Config. list", "-- Deprecated --", "-- Deprecated --" "SQL list", "-- Deprecated --", "-- Deprecated --" "File", "Can contain files that are stored in the SQL Database", "Default value, Input mask" "Object reference", "Field that references to another table and displays the defined entrys", "Object reference, Filter, Default value"
+   "Float", "Field that holds a float", "Default Value, Number Format" "Multilanguage Text", "-- Deprecated -- ", "-- Deprecated -- " "Checkbox", "Field that displays a checkbox, can have the Status 'checked' or 'unchecked'", "Default value, Input mask" "Data list", "Field that holds a fixed list of entrys that can be defined in the GUI, the entrys are seperated with a semicolon ('firstentry;secondentry')", "Items, Default Value, Fill stage"
+   "Config. list", "-- Deprecated --", "-- Deprecated --"
+   "SQL list", "-- Deprecated --", "-- Deprecated --"
+   "File", "Can contain files that are stored in the SQL Database", "Default value, Input mask" "Object reference", "Field that references to another table and displays the defined entrys", "Object reference, Filter, Default value"
-   "Active Directory User", "Field that holds Users out of the Active Directory Cashe (the cashe is in the SIM DB)", "LDAP path, Default value"
+   "Active Directory User", "Field that holds Users out of the Active Directory Cashe (the cashe is located in the SIM DB)", "LDAP path, Default value"
-   "Active Directory Group", "Field that holds Groups out of the Active Directory Cashe (the cashe is in the SIM DB)", "LDAP path, Default"
+   "Active Directory Group", "Field that holds Groups out of the Active Directory Cashe (the cashe is located in the SIM DB)", "LDAP path, Default"
    "Packaging package name", "-- Deprecated --", "-- Deprecated --"
    "Packaging operation system", "-- Deprecated --", "-- Deprecated --"
    "Packaging site", "-- Deprecated --", "-- Deprecated --"